Which qualifications do I need to become a teacher?

 3. It might also be worth considering a part-time GCSE or Open Access course.

 Which qualifications do I need to be a teacher?
 Professional skills tests

 You will need to pass both the literacy and numeracy professional skills tests before you start teacher training and some teacher training provides require this before they can even offer you a place.

 The tests are pass or fail and can be booked once you have evidence showing that you’ve submitted your teacher training application.
 The first attempt is free and failing that, you are allowed two further tries before incurring a 24-month wait to re-sit.
-Read our blog about preparing for the tests here.

 Which other skills are needed to be a teacher?